Tochemey/goakt/playground/issue-1377/README.md

 ## After the fix

-The registry write of a spawn claims the name under a cluster-wide per-name lock, and every later update or removal of the record is accepted only from the activation that owns it.
+The registry write of a spawn claims the name with a conditional write that only one of two concurrent spawns can win, and every later update or removal of the record is accepted only from the activation that owns it.
 Scenario 1 prints `OK`: exactly one spawn succeeds, the other fails with `ErrActorAlreadyExists`, and the observer still resolves the winner once the loser has been cleaned up.
 Scenario 2 is skipped, because there is no duplicate to stop.
 Scenario 3 prints `OK`: the loser's rollback leaves the winner's record in place.
 Scenario 4 prints `OK`: every run ends with both nodes resolving the same PID.

 Output of scenarios 1 to 3 on the fix (ports vary):